fuyinghuang/wdi-project-two-My-hand-making-Diary/README.md

 ### Featured Piece of Code
 This function lets user can view that what items been added and reviewed by the user and the it would appear on the Profile page once the user log in.
-From controllers/userController.js
+From [.controllers/userController.js](https://github.com/huangfuin1101/wdi-project-two-My-hand-making-Diary/blob/master/controllers/userController.js)
 ```
 function userShow(req, res, next) {
   User
     .findById(req.params.id)
     .populate('comments addedHandmades')
     .then(user => {
-      console.log('this is the users comments ', user.comments);
       res.render('profile', user);
     })
     .catch(err => {